rocktronica/OneFileCMS/readme.markdown

 - Directories with many (hundreds) of files, may take a few seconds to display.
 For instance, on my system- a 2.5gz desktop running XP, it takes 2 to 4 seconds to display a directory with 200 files.

+- If your website's connection is not encrypted (doesn't use SSL/TLS), passwords & usernames will be sent in clear text* during login.
+However, this is true of any online login system that's over an unencrypted connection.
+  *As of version 3.4.15, a client-side hash of the user's "plain-text" password is sent to the server.
+So, while this client-side hash is still a "plain-text" password as far as the server is concerned, the user's actual raw password is protected from immediate exposure.

 --------------------------------------------------------------------------------